QUANTAMCODERR/javascript-tutorial-by-chai-with-code/07_projects/projectset1.md

 4. **`${e.key === " " ? "space" : e.key}`**: This conditional checks if the pressed key is a space (`" "`).
 If true, it displays "space" in the table instead of an empty string.

 ### Important Note:
 - `e.keyCode` is deprecated and may not be supported in future versions of browsers.
-You should use `e.code` for better compatibility.
+You should use `e.code` for better compatibility....